lukebfox/nix-configs/README.md

 ### Nixpkgs Packages

 I have a couple of custom nix packages such as my cv, website, e.t.c. that are not suitable for nixpkgs.
 Derivations for these packages are declared in `packages/`, along with a single overlay which includes them in any package set it is applied on.
-You can build individual packages by their name in the overlay e.g. to build some cool fonts:
+You can build individual packages by their name in the overlay.
+For example to build fira code nerdfonts:

 ```bash
   λ cd nix-configs